-The implementation of the strategy relies on the collective contribution of all departmental representatives for its holistic and successful approach.
+The implementation of the strategy relies on the collective contribution of all departmental representatives to achieve a successful approach.
 Since July 2019, our sustainability strategy is governed and monitored by a Sustainability Taskforce composed of the Group Departmental Leads most relevant to our overall material issues and strategy.

-Finally, all employees both at Group and Centre level are subject to sustainability targets, which influence their annual bonus, thus ensuring the entire workforce contributes through its skills and responsibilities to the achievements of the group’s key sustainability goals.
+Finally, all employees at both Group and Centre level are subject to sustainability targets, that influence their annual bonus, thus ensuring the entire workforce contributes to the achievements of the group’s key sustainability goals through its skills and responsibilities.

-Our stakeholders take an active part in defining our sustainability strategy, which is why we continuously improve our reporting, engage with them on our targets and activities, provide training and generate awareness around sustainability issues.
-These principally include our shareholders, employees, brand partners, guests, communities and suppliers.
-Obtaining their input and integrating that within our day-to-day operations is therefore an essential aspect of our sustainability strategy and a core part of our overarching business plan.
-Our stakeholders are consulted regularly through surveys and one-to-one meetings on any major decisions or materiality realignments, or to the portfolio itself.
+Our stakeholders – which principally include our shareholders, employees, brand partners, guests, communities and suppliers – take an active part in defining and implementing our sustainability strategy, which is why we continuously improve our reporting, engage with them on our targets and activities, provide training and generate awareness around sustainability issues.
+Obtaining stakeholder input and integrating that within our day-to-day operations is an essential aspect of our sustainability strategy and a core part of our overarching business plan.
+Our stakeholders are consulted regularly through surveys and one-to-one meetings on any major decisions or materiality realignments, as well as to the portfolio itself.

 A sustainable portfolio starts with sustainable buildings.
-At VIA Outlets, we believe that setting goals on the basis of international benchmarks and certifications as well as reporting in line with their requirements are an excellent indicator of overall performance.
+At VIA Outlets, we believe that setting goals that align with international benchmarks and certifications as well as reporting in line with their requirements are excellent indicator of overall performance.

-In addition, we endeavour to align ourselves to internationally recognised standards, ranging from the Sustainable Development Goals (SDGs), Global Reporting Index (GRI) and the Carbon Risk Real Estate Monitor (CRREM).
+In addition, we endeavour to align ourselves with internationally recognised standards, ranging from the Sustainable Development Goals (SDGs), Global Reporting Index (GRI) and the Carbon Risk Real Estate Monitor (CRREM).